...

 They are low-cost

 The molds are made using plastics cheaper than metals such as aluminum and steel used by traditional injection molding.
-Furthermore, unlike CNC machining, 3D printers are less expensive, and the printing process is less time-consuming.
+Furthermore, unlike CNC machining, 3D printer is less expensive, and the printing process is less time-consuming.

-As a result of their low cost, 3D-printed injection molds are the cost-effective option for low-volume production.
+As a result of their low cost, 3D printed molds are the cost-effective option for low-volume production.
 According to enthusiasts, using one can save about 80% of mold manufacturing costs.

 They require less industrial expertise